-How early is “early”?
+How fast is “early”?

 The average man, contrary to widespread beliefs, has ejaculation after about five minutes of intercourse.
 Naturally, individual differences are great.

-The symptoms of Premature ejaculation are thus more of a subjective description of an ejaculation experienced too early by the patient or his partner.
+The symptoms of Premature ejaculation are thus more of a subjective description of an ejaculation experienced too fast by the patient or his partner.
 In addition, patients report that they can not adequately control the time of ejaculation.

 How many men suffer from premature ejaculation?